-- 1. You can see the baby s bottom lip just under the base of the pipele

-- 2. Discomfort or pain

-- 3. His mouth is not opening very wide

-- Cheeks sucking in with eagh jew movement

-- 5. Your baby appears not to have sufficient breast in his mouth

-- 6. There is a space between the onin and breast

-- 7. He keeps sliding off the breast

-- 8. Rapid sucking with not many swallows

-- 9. Noisy feeding (usually clicking noises)

-- 10. Your nipple is missnapen when your baby releases your breast
+- 1. You can see the baby's bottom lip just under the base of the pipple - 2.
+Discomfort or pain - 3.
+His mouth has not opening very wide - 4.
+Cheeks sucking in with each jew movement - 5.
+Your baby appears not to have sufficient breast in his mouth - 6.
+There is a space between the chin and breast - 7.
+He keeps sliding off the breast - 8.
+Rapid sucking with not many swallows - 9.
+Noisy feeding (usually clicking noises) - 10.
+Your hipple is misshapen when your baby releases your breast